 Oh, yeah… this is the part where you’re supposed to see some graph that compares investing $1000 a year from age 20 to 30 compared to saving $1000 a year from ages 30 to 50.
 Hopefully you’ve seen something like that before.
 Spoiler alert… the early saver comes out well ahead, despite putting in only half as much money.
 Compounding is mathematical magic.

 There’s nothing like divorce to instantly transform you from “financially independent” to “half-way there”.
 I’ve explored the financial details previously.
 Interestingly, one reader commented that her divorce put her in a better spot financially.
 Parting ways with someone who likes to spend every paycheck can be a good way to actually start on a path to FI for the first time.

 Your mileage may vary, but most often, a divorce will derail you from your FI track.
+A prenuptial agreement might help some, but not nearly as much as maintaining your marital status.
 Once again, if you never boarded that train in the first place, there are no rails to be derailed from.
 Once life has stabilized, you can board the train at the next station!

 5. Commit a Felony.